UMAprotocol/UMIPs/Add uINT_KPI_UMA as a supported price identifier v2.md

 **Intention:** WHAT is the goal?
 Has it been made clear that there is a desire to use UMA infrastructure to launch a product that will serve to improve a protocol or for the purpose of experimental hedging/speculation/betting?

 **Rationale:** WHY was it executed the way it was?
-(Note: struggling to find more words to say here, although I do believe this is the biggest factor in determining the good faith nature of a launch.)
+Was this product designed in such a way that it could or did work?
+Was it being given a chance at success?
+If it appears that multiple integrations could have been condensed into one, why was that route not taken?
+What design features were necessary or unnecessary in this launch?

 **Lifespan:** Did this launch last for a meaningful amount of time?
 If it was intended to last a month, did it last that long?
 If it was “shut down” sooner than expected, why?